 Centralized decision-making is a traditional approach that can hamper your Lean-Agile efforts.
 You can reconstruct the traditional Program Management Office (PMO) into an Agile Program Management Office (APMO).
 By operating via the APMO, the LPM function can successfully nurture and apply program execution patterns across the portfolio.

 The APMO can utilize the specialized knowledge, skills, and relationships with executives, managers, and other stakeholders of the traditional PMO.
 Also, the APMO is responsible for assisting human resources in staff development and Agile hiring.

 Operational excellence is a process that concentrates on the continual improvement in practices, results, and efficiency to optimize performance.
 The LACE – Lean-Agile Centre of Excellence – usually takes a leadership position to drive operational excellence.
 The LACE might be a part of the APMO or a standalone group.

 Lean governance is concerned with managing expense forecasts, spending, measurement, and audit and compliance.
 APMO/LACE, enterprise architects, and business owners need to collaborate to ensure lean governance actively.

-SAFe lets you create budgets in a lean way.
-The agile process is a welcome replacement to fixed and long budget cycles and financial commitments.
+Scaled Agile Framework lets you create budgets in a lean way.
+The agile process is a welcome replacement for fixed and long budget cycles and financial commitments.
 Budgets can be adjusted regularly, usually every six months, or when any significant occurrence demands.